ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response.

-* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' link elements (when CoRAL is used) in the PUT request.
+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter in the PUT request.

 * If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response.